 How to spot an onsen

-Onsen are not hard to see, once you know what to look for.
-They often have long drapes (noren) at the entrance and are often marked with a symbol that resembles a steam rising from a hot spring (♨) or the character 湯/ゆ.
+Onsen can be easily identified once you know what to look for.
+They typically have drapes (noren) at the entrance and are often marked with a symbol that resembles a steam rising from a hot spring (♨) or the character 湯/ゆ.

 Before entering the facility

-"Onsen" can refer both to the hot spring itself and the surrounding facilities - often part of a hotel or resort.
-If you are making a day trip of things and have not made a reservation, you can usually pick up a ticket either from a vending machine or a person right near the building's entrance.
+If you plan to visit for a day and have not made a reservation, you can typically purchase a ticket from a vending machine or from a person stationed near the entrance.

-Also, if you have luggage with you, you may ask the staff whether they can store the bags temporarily at the desk.
-Generally, it is advisable not to bring many bags unless you will be staying overnight.
+If you are carrying luggage, you may want to ask the staff whether they offer temporary storage at the reception desk.
+However, it is generally advisable to avoid bringing large bags unless you plan to stay overnight.